Kesinga Assembly constituency

 Kesinga was an Assembly constituency from Kalahandi district of Odisha.
-It was established in 1967 and abolished in 2008.
-After 2008 delimitation, It was subsumed by the Narla and Bhawanipatna Assembly constituency.
+It was established in 1961 as Madanpur Rampur constituency & in 1966 delimitation, the name was changed to Kesinga.
+It was abolished in 2008.
+After 2008 delimitation, It was subsumed by the Narla and Bhawanipatna.

-Elected members
+Members of Legislative Assembly

-Between 1967 & 2008, 10 elections were held.
+Between 1961 & 2008, 11 elections were held.

 List of members elected from Kesinga constituency are: